isomerpages/ogp-scamshield-app/index.md

       image: /images/ScamShield_App_v2_Master__16_.png
       url: /report-a-scam/permalink/
   - infopic:
-      title: Block and filter/detect scams
+      title: Block and filter scams
       subtitle: Improved detection
       id: infopic
-      description: The ScamShield App blocks calls from numbers known to be used in illegal activities.
+      description: The ScamShield app blocks calls from numbers known to be used in illegal activities.
 It also filters or alerts you to suspicious SMSes.
       alt: Image alt text
       image: /images/ScamShield_App_v2__3_.png